 Sleep deprivation is not a nice thing.
 In the short term, it can make you grouchy and forgetful.
 You don’t perform at your best (and you won’t even feel like you want to).
 Worst of all: these are just the short-term effects.
 The long-term ones are much more severe:

-Constant sleep deprivation alters chemicals and hormones in the body in a way that places a greater risk on the individual of developing heart disease.
+Constant sleep deprivation alters chemicals and hormones in the body that places a greater risk on the individual of developing heart disease.
 High blood pressure and high cholesterol are additional health complications you could experience if you’re regularly not getting enough sleep.
 Don’t burn the candle at both ends if you can avoid it.

 Type 2 diabetes

 Type 2 diabetes is an unpleasant condition that causes you to have high sugar levels in the blood.
 Scientists believe the lack of sleep changes the way the body processes glucose.
 If you end up on the receiving end of this condition, you can expect a poorer quality of life because you’ll have to change your diet, take medicine, and have regular check-ups.
 Tiredness, excessive thirst, and a need to use the toilet are all symptoms of type 2 diabetes.

 The good news is, sleep deprivation isn’t completely out of your hands.
 Some simple lifestyle changes below could help you to get more sleep and tilt the odds of good health back in your favour:

 Set a regular routine for yourself in which you go to sleep at the same time and wake up at the same time.
 This helps to train your body for sleep.